NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 ./effective_lossRate_linkSpeed/run_expt.sh 10-3_lg_nb 0
 ```

-This experiment will also finish with the similar output as above.
+This experiment will also finish with similar output as above.

 At the end of each experiment, the data files from the switches
 are already copied to lumos.
 You can check them on terminal tab 1 using the